(Click to Enlarge Photos)

 Head east from Barker Dam parking lot on the old graded dirt passage known as Big Horn Pass Road (right images above and below) which is suitable when dry for any car, van, SUV, pickup truck, mule or donkey (horseback riding is only allowed on the Riding and Hiking Trail further south below Park Boulevard).
 Big Horn Pass road eventually connects with Park Blvd. once more due west of Geology Tour Road.
 A northern branch of Big Horn Road leads to the Pine City/Desert Queen Mine back country board and hiking trails.

 The most convenient parking for your hike to Wall Street Mill is the dirt lot a quarter of a mile east of the main lot for Barker Dam.
 From here, an old road once used by the residents in the area (William Keys, Signe Ohlson, and Worth Bagley) leads to the ruins of an old pink house (Ohlson house), now much deteriorated.
-Nearby is an old rusted automobile, a wind mill; the trail continues past the now-absent site where William Keys shot and mortally wounded Worth Bagley in a gunfight in 1943.
+Nearby is a rusted automobile, a wind mill; the trail continues past the spot where William Keys shot and mortally wounded Worth Bagley in a gunfight in 1943.

 On this Page will be found 2D images exclusively*, highlighting the various aspects and scenery found in Queen Valley’s northern end.
 More detailed 2D & 3D Galleries are available at the following links: